 (A) is correct because it joins the two sentences most cleanly and concisely by replacing the phrase at that time with when alone.
 (B) is incorrect because the phrase and that was a time when Tokyo presented makes this answer unnecessarily wordy.
 The phrase which is when Tokyo presented makes (D) wrong for the same reason.
 (C) can also be eliminated because the gerund presenting creates a fragment — the clause after the comma lacks a main verb.

 Raising mice in captivity has been traced back to the seventeenth century, when collectors in Japan selected for traits such as coat color or unique behaviors.
-Two centuries later, “fancy” mice experienced a gust in popularity in Britain in the United States, with people keeping them for pets and breeding interesting specimens for mouse shows.
+Two centuries later, “fancy” mice experienced a gust in popularity in Britain and in the United States, with people keeping them for pets and breeding interesting specimens for mouse shows.

 A. NO CHANGE

 To say that something experienced as “surge” in popularity is to say that it experienced a sharp increase in popularity.
-None of the other answer can be used idiomatically to have this meaning.
+None of the other answers can be used idiomatically to have this meaning.
 (B) is thus correct.

 The Apollo 11 mission became famous for allowing astronauts to land on the lunar surface in 1969.
 However, the flight of Apollo 8, which sent the first crew to orbit the moon seven months earlier, was in some ways even riskier, its success more surprising.